matteomenapace/hacking-games-with-verbs/README.md

 ### The elevator pitch

-In the joyful chaos of an event like the [Mozilla Festival](http://mozillafestival.org/), you need a short and engaging workshop description to attract people.
+In the joyful chaos of an event like the [Mozilla Festival](http://mozillafestival.org/), you need a short and engaging description to attract people and distinguish your workshop from the other 100+ available ones.

 As [advertised on Lanyrd](http://lanyrd.com/2012/mozilla-festival/szkmy/):